Bathing and Dementia challenge- lots of people with dementia don’t want to bathe – for lots of different reasons.

 Available as a powder or a shower cap, this can be a good way to clean hair without getting it wet.

-How to Overcome Resistance to Bathing in Dementia
+How to Overcome Resistance to Bathing and Dementia

 To overcome resistance to bathing in someone with dementia follow these steps:

 1. Identify the causes for the resistance.